lexis-project/orch-service-tosca-templates/examples/applications/cloudHPCComputation/README.md

   * default: `false`
 * postprocessing_compress_dataset_result: Compress the result dataset
   * default: `false`
-* postprocessing_result_dataset_replication_sites: List of sites where the result dataset should be available (example: it4i, lrz)
+* postprocessing_result_dataset_replication_sites: List of sites where the result dataset should be available - WARNING: a replicated dataset can't be deleted - (example of values: it4i, lrz)
   * default: []

 ## Ouput attribute